SR4 Wildfire Mitigation Plan Revised June 2022

 In 2022, we held another meeting to revisit our neighborhood wildfire risk in the wake of the Marshall and NCAR fires.
 Chief Brian Oliver of BFRD’s Wildland Division was there to answer questions (see the summary and minutes of that meeting here), and new information came to light.
 As a result, we have revised our plan as follows:

-- Because we learned of the winter fire hazard posed by dry, dormant, deciduous materials, and because there are so many of those growing near our perimeter fence line, starting in 2022, we will be string-trimming a continuous 8-inch-tall, 10-foot-wide swath around the entire SR4 and Longwood fence line when the grasses stop growing and begin to cure, in July or August.
+- Because we learned of the winter fire hazard posed by dry, dormant, deciduous materials, and because there are so many of those growing near our perimeter fence line, starting in 2022, we will be string-trimming a continuous 8-inch-tall, 10-foot-wide swath around the entire SR4 split-rail fence line and the berm adjacent to our neighborhood on the west side of Greenbriar Blvd. when the grasses stop growing and begin to cure, in July or August.
 This will also help mitigate the fire risk to our split-rail fencing.
 In addition, we will continue to string-trim for fuels separation near trees that are growing in our native grasses beyond the 10-foot trimmed swath.

 - We will continue to assess and remove deciduous materials in our fields that could act as ladder fuels when dormant.

-- We will add a fall cleanup to our spring cleanup to reduce the amount of dry fuels in our fields and parking islands available during the winter months.
+- We have added a fall parking island cleanup to our spring cleanup to reduce the amount of dry fuels available near our homes during the winter months.